grpc/proposal/A14-channelz.md

 * GetTopChannels returns the root channels for channel trees
 * GetServers returns the servers in the system
 * GetChannel returns info about a specific channel
+* GetSubchannel returns info about a specific subchannel
 * GetSocket returns info about a socket

 ## Continuation Tokens